SoP Independent Study Course (699)

 According to the Federal Credit Definition, the amount of credit for regular group instruction is such that each credit should be equivalent to one hour of classroom instruction and a minimum of two hours of additional student work per week over 15 weeks, or the equivalent effort over a different time frame, or an amount of academic work equivalent to what would be expected in other for-credit activity.
 For directed study, the amount of work and learning must be consistent with that required in a group instruction course of the same number of credits.
 Given this federal mandate and the ambiguity inherent in the wording, determining the appropriate equivalent effort of a directed study experience to group instruction requires judgment.

-Directed study courses may not be used for group instruction
+Directed study courses may not be used for group instruction or volunteer work

 Directed study courses must not be used for group instruction.
 Directed study courses are only used in cases where students are pursuing individually mentored learning experiences, working one-on-one with an instructor, and with no regular group instruction taking place.
 Observation of the distinction between directed study and group instruction will ensure that students receive appropriate documentation of their learning experience in their formal record and on their transcript.
 If instructors are meeting with groups of students on a regularly scheduled basis, the instructor must arrange for the students to be enrolled in a group instruction course (lecture, seminar, discussion, lab) instead of directed study.